 Workshop: During the 4-day session the instructor would aim to use client’s well data throughout and participants should be able to build, validate and diagnose their own wells.
 So each day will include practical workshop exercises using commercial software (either Prosper from Petroleum Experts or WellFlo from Weatherford).
 The course is designed to be highly interactive and the instructor is always open to answering questions as they arise.
-Note: If the software package GAP from Petroleum Experts or ReO from Weatherford is available for the participants, additional practical exercises on gas lift optimisation could be arranged (optional).

 "This is the best gas lift course I have ever attended." - Production Engineer at Chevron "I heard about this course from colleagues with good feedback and it is as good as I expected.
 Really recommended to Production Engineers who are new to oil fields." - Production Engineer at Chevron